Should I or should I not visit Iran?

 Whatever has been keeping you from booking that flight, here are my ten reasons why you should visit Iran as soon as possible and overcome all of your doubts.

-1. Traveling to Iran is safe
+1. Travelling to Iran is safe

-The Iranian government devotes plenty of resources to keep their border safe so terrorists and drug dealers from Pakistan, Afghanistan and Iraq don’t threaten Iran’s security.
+The Iranian government devotes plenty of resources to keep their border safe so terrorists and drug dealers from Pakistan, Afghanistan, and Iraq don’t threaten Iran’s security.
 It’s without hesitation that I can say that Iran is the safest country in the tormented region.

 2. It’s hitting the headlines all over the world